tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 where HKDF-Expand-Label and HKDF-Extract are as defined in {{RFC8446}}.
 The value of ServerHello.random[0:24] is generated as usual by invoking a secure random number generator (see {{RFC8446}}, Section 4.1.2).

+\[\[TODO: If the ClientHello offers TLS 1.2 or below, it's possible the backend server will negotiate it and leak the server name via an unencrypted server certificate.
+This shouldn't happen because clients are forbidden from offering earlier versions, but perhaps either the backend server should check (easy in Shared Mode, hard in Split Mode), or maybe the client-facing server should check for the presence of old TLS versions in supported_versions.\]\]

 # Compatibility Issues